Satisficing Paths to Equilibrium, Generalized Weakly Acyclic Games, and Learning: Sufficient Conditions

 We previously encountered an example of a game, shown in Figure~\ref{fig:non-trivial-game} of Section~\ref{sec:graph-theoretic-structure}, that possessed pure Nash equilibrium but was not generalized weakly acyclic.
 This showed that existence of pure Nash equilibrium alone is not sufficient for a game to be generalized weakly acyclic, and constitutes the first negative example in the theory on satisficing paths and graphs.
 In this section, we present sufficient conditions to complement that observation.
-We also identify a conjecture as an open question for future research.